rstudio/visual-markdown-editing/docs/using.md

 <img src="images/visual-editing-math.png" width="700"/>

+As you edit a LaTeX equation, you'll see a fully rendered preview of it below.

 ## LaTeX and HTML

 You can also include raw LaTeX commands or HTML tags when authoring in visual mode.
 The raw markup will be automatically recognized and syntax highlighted For example: